-(a) Financial risk management
+(b) Financial risk management

-The Foundation is mainly exposed to credit risk from its use of financial instruments.
-The nature of the Foundation's operation and the basis of determining income from FPOS and FOSI mean that the Foundation is not significantly exposed to liquidity and market risks.
+The Foundation is mainly exposed to credit risk and market risk from its use of financial instruments.
+Due to the nature of the Foundation's operation and the basis of determining income from FOSI and FPOS the Foundation is not significantly exposed to liquidity risk.